-- enables the operator to obtain from the third party immediately on request copies of any identification and verification data and other relevant documentation on the identity of the customer, beneficial owner or any person acting on behalf of the customer - requires the third party to retain copies of such data and documents for a period of five years beginning on the date that the business relationship with the customer ended.128 - 6.101 A casino operator will be treated as having complied with the requirements listed in the previous paragraph if: - the operator is relying on information provided by a third party which is a member of the same group as the operator (for example, in the case of group companies with overseas casinos) - that group applies CDD measures, rules on record keeping and programmes against money laundering and terrorist financing in accordance with the Regulations, the Directive or rules having equivalent effect - the effective implementation of these requirements is supervised at group level by • an authority of an EEA state with responsibility for implementation of the Directive or by an equivalent authority of a third country.129 - 6.102 A casino operator is permitted to apply CDD measures by means of an agent or an outsourcing service provider, provided that the arrangements between the operator and the agent or service provider make clear that the operator remains liable for any failure to apply the CDD measures.130 - 6.103 In this context, an outsourcing service provider is a person who performs a process. service or activity on behalf of the casino operator and is not an employee of the operator.131 - 6.104 Your attention is also drawn to paragraph 1.42 which highlights the need for operators to consider the risks posed by third parties they contract with.
+- documentation on the identity of the customer, beneficial owner or any person acting on behalf of the customer - requires the third party to retain copies of such data and documents for a period of five years beginning on the date that the business relationship with the customer ended.130 - 6.101 A casino operator will be treated as having complied with the requirements listed in the previous paragraph if: - the operator is relying on information provided by a third party which is a member of the same group as the operator (for example, in the case of group companies with overseas casinos) - that group applies CDD measures, rules on record keeping and programmes against money laundering and terrorist financing in accordance with the Regulations, the Directive or rules having equivalent effect - the effective implementation of these requirements is supervised at group level by an authority of an EEA state with responsibility for implementation of the Directive or by an equivalent authority of a third country.131 - 6.102 A casino operator is permitted to apply CDD measures by means of an agent or an outsourcing service provider, provided that the arrangements between the operator and the agent or service provider make clear that the operator remains liable for any failure to apply the CDD measures.132 - 6.103 In this context, an outsourcing service provider is a person who performs a process, service or activity on behalf of the casino operator and is not an employee of the operator.
+133 - 6.104 Your attention is also drawn to paragraph 1.42 which highlights the need for operators to consider the risks posed by third parties they contract with.